uadjet/DataViz4Delirium/index.md

 <br><br>

 {% include program/stats.html %}
-These are the initiatives’ key metrics in July 2017.
+These are the initiatives’ key metrics as of July 2017.

 <br><br>